xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Recycling Native Token Rewards
+## ◽️ Recycling Native Chain Rewards

 Choosing to Recycle native chain rewards means users can avoid the 10% Claim Fee, with their accumulated native chain rewards being used to participate in the daily burn of vUSDy to acquire XNF.
 Please note that the Recycle mechanism only acquires vUSDy for the burn process, not vXEN.

 To take advantage of this Recycle mechanism, users must have a sufficient balance of native chain rewards to acquire a minimum of one batch (5 vUSDy) and cover the associated burn fee within the vUSDy burn process.
 In other words, the Recycle mechanism will be unavailable if a user lacks the necessary native chain tokens to acquire the minimum amount of one batch (5 vUSDy) and cover its related burn fee.

 With a sufficient balance, the protocol uses the user's balance to acquire vUSDy, burn it, and subsequently disburse any remaining balance of native tokens that couldn't cover the minimum of one batch.
-For example, if a user has $100.00 worth of BNB native chain rewards and the cost of burning one batch is $0.50, the protocol will utilise $99.00 of the BNB to cover 18 batches of vUSDy ($90.00) and the total associated burn fees for 18 batches ($9.00).
+For example, if a user has $100.00 worth of BNB native chain rewards and the cost of burning one batch is $0.50, the protocol will utilise $99.00 of the BNB to cover 18 batches of vUSDy ($90.00), and the total associated burn fees for 18 batches ($9.00).
 The remaining $1.00 of BNB will be disbursed to the user's wallet.

 During the Recycling process, the protocol determines the most optimal route to acquire vUSDy for burning.
 If the price of USDy is trading below $1.00, the protocol will use the BNB to purchase USDy from the USDy-USDC liquidity pool.
 This is because the vUSDy conversion rate is fixed, with 1 USDy always being converted for 1 vUSDy.